vitaly-t/pg-rx-listen/README.md

 $ npm i pg-rx-listen
 ```

-When using from TypeScript, you will also need to install the type definitions:
+When using from TypeScript, you will also need to install [pg] type definitions:

 ```
 $ npm i --save-dev @types/pg
 ```

 The libary uses [pg] / [node-postgres] as a peer-dependency, which you need to include in your project,
-either directly (if you are using [pg]) or indirectly (if you are using [pg-promise]).
+either directly (if you are using [pg]) or indirectly (for any other library).

 ## Usage